PAPERCUTS VOLUME 20: NOMAD

 PAPERCUTS PRINT MAGAZINE

 Submissions are only for online publication.
 None of the works accepted are guaranteed publication in print.
-Papercuts editors will make the decision for print content and notify selected contributors separately.
+Papercuts editors will make the decision for print content at a later stage and notify selected contributors separately.

 Payment: We regret that we cannot pay for submissions at this time.
 Print contributors receive a complimentary copy.